sablier-labs/legacy-subgraph/README.md

-# Sablier V1 Subgraph
+# Sablier Legacy Subgraph

-This is the subgraph of the Sablier V1 token streaming protocol, which is a legacy release.
-The most recent release is V2 and can be found [here](https://github.com/sablier-labs/v2-core).
+This is the subgraph of the Sablier Legacy token streaming protocol.
+The most recent release is called Lockup and can be found [here](https://github.com/sablier-labs/lockup).
 For more details about how Sablier works, check out our docs at [docs.sablier.com](https://docs.sablier.com)/.

 You can interact with the subgraph using The Graph's hosted service: